jduan607/CharacterRecognition/README.md

 # English Character Recognition Using Neural Network
-Project for STAT479: Deep Learning (Spring 2019) at University of Wisconsin-Madison
+STAT479 Deep Learning (Spring 2019) Project

+Authors: Ruoyi Cai, Jingqi Duan

 ## Background
 The recognition and classification of images is a very popular subject in computer science studies and other related fields.
 In this